Family protection plan

 Ask clients if they want their benefits to keep track with inflation, for instance, they increase each year.
 They may want family income benefit – monthly benefit payments rather than a lump sum payment – and therefore you will be able to pick the providers that are best for this type of cover.

-Finally, writing your client’s protection plan in trust means a claim will be paid to the beneficiaries more quickly and in most cases won’t be liable for inheritance tax.
-It will also show that you have their best interests at heart.
-Almost all plans that include benefits payable on death and even critical illness polices would more often than not benefit from being written in trust.
+Finally, making sure that any payout from your client’s protection plan goes to the right people in a timely manner, shows that you have their best interests at heart.
+Depending on your client’s circumstances the plan can either use the beneficiary nomination or trust route.
+Almost all plans that include benefits payable on death and even critical illness polices would more often than not benefit from having a beneficiary nomination on the plan from outset or being written in trust.

 Disclaimer